janarez/brain-connectivity/README.md

 Each model's hyperparameter configuration is in its config file (e.g., `gin_config.py`).

+If you want to replicate the experiments from the diploma thesis read [`thesis_experiments.md`](./experiments/thesis_experiments.md).
+The [frozen requirements](./experiments/thesis_frozen_requirements.txt) might come in handy too.

 ## Notebooks

 The `data-exploration` folder contains two notebooks.
-They are saved with outputs, so you can check what the available data looks like.
+They are saved with outputs, so you can check what functional connectivity data look like.

 The `timeseries.ipynb` notebook in the first part loads raw data and prepares them for experiments.
 This can only be run with the raw data files.
 The second part visualizes the time series and can be run independently of the first part.

-The `functional-connectivity.ipynb` notebooks explores functional connectivity matrices.
+The `functional-connectivity.ipynb` notebook explores functional connectivity matrices.
 You can create the matrices using connectivity functions from the `brain_connectivity` package.